Applicants to Ph.D. Program in Economics

 · Any evidence of proficiency in English for non-native speakers (if available).

 · A reliable piece of evidence that the application fee was paid.

-The entrance exams will be held on 18th June, 2014, the additional entrance exams are on 2nd July, 2014.
-Both exams will start at 9:00 in the Institute of Economic Studies, Opletalova 26, Prague 1.
+The entrance exams are required for those applying for the Option without a tuition fee.
+The entrance exams will be held on 18th June, 2015at 9:00 in the Institute of Economic Studies, Opletalova 26, Prague 1.
 The entrance exams consist of two parts completed in one day: